-Plea following competencies must form the basis for the retail business project: ase note that although these competencies are based around assessment criteria and may appear to be a new set of competencies, they are designed to underpin the cess the apprentice must go through in order to meet the standard, as identified in Annex A, for example, effective research demonstrates the apprentice's ability to erstand customer profiles and needs, and other criteria reference back to understanding the organisation's strategy.
-In order to pass an apprentice will: Give a general introduction and background to department, team or area of work, including how this relates to the rest of the business unit (if applicable) Outline the problem, challenge or opportunity identified State the aims and objectives of the project Identify how the potential changes would lead to measurable improvement and benefits to the department, team or area of working Consult relevant stakeholders (e.g. customers, team members, managers) to inform the results and recommendations Provide an indication of costs associated with the proposed recommendations Identify applicable legislation and ensure the proposal complies where necessary In order to achieve a distinction, apprentices must, in addition to achieving all the pass criteria: Provide research methodology to demonstrate a logical, coherent approach Make clear recommendations for implementation Concise validation and justification of recommendation Give a detailed introduction and background of the department, team or working area wider business unit (e.g. other departments, head office, local community / customer profile) Outline the current situation which has led to the identification of a challenge or opportunity Provide detailed aims and objectives for the project, linking to the current situation Identification of measurable improvements and benefits to the organisation Provide evidence of wide consultation and show how responses have been included in the recommendation Review the project to ensure it meets organisational and legal requirements Show a range of qualitative and quantitative research has been used effectively Detailed recommendations for implementation Detailed validation and justification of recommendations Proposed timeframes for implementation
+Please Ilowing competencies must form the basis for the retail business project: note that although these competencies are based around assessment criteria and may appear to be a new set of competencies, they are designed to underpin the process the tice must go through in order to meet the standard, as identified in Annex A, for example, effective research demonstrates the apprentice's ability to understand customer and needs, and other criteria reference back to understanding the organisation's strategy.
+In order to pass an apprentice will: Give a general introduction and background to the retail business, including how this relates to the wider organisation, local and national environment Outline the problem, challenge or opportunity identified State the aims and objectives of the project Identify how the potential changes would lead to measurable improvements and benefits to the retail business Consult relevant stakeholders (e.g. customers, team members, managers) to inform the results and recommendations Provide a detailed analysis of costs associated with the proposed recommendations Identify applicable local and national legislation and ensure the proposal complies Provide research methodology to demonstrate a logical, coherent approach Make clear recommendations for implementation Concise validation and justification of recommendations In order to achieve a distinction apprentices must, in addition to achieving all pass criteria: Give a detailed introduction and background of the retail business, wider organisations, local and national environments, including on-line considerations Outline the current situation which has led to the identification of a challenge or opportunity apprentices Provide detailed aims and objectives for the project, linking to the current situation Identification of measurable improvements and benefits to the organisation Provide evidence of wide consultation with a range of stakeholders and show how responses have been effectively evaluated and their content considered and included in the recommendation A thorough analysis of costs and benefits of the recommendations in the short, medium and long term Critically analyse the project to ensure it meets organisational and legal requirements Effectively design and use a research methodology using qualitative and quantitative research to its best effect Detailed recommendations for implementation Comprehensive link from the project into the medium term strategy of the retail business Detailed validation and justification of recommendations Proposed timeframes for implementation